joshuapjs/chatgpt-report-analysis/README.md

 # chatgpt-report-analysis
 A simple tool to make financial reports digestable.
-Let a model of OpenAI read the text of a Financial Report as PDF and ask your questions about it to get an overview and save time.
+Utilize the capabilities of OpenAI's API to read the text of PDFs of a Financial Report and ask your question about it to get an overview and save time.

 ## Prerequisites